RedLightnng/basic-ecommerce-app/README.md

 ## Getting Started

-Using multiple APIs for animations and suck the aim is to create is SMASHING app.
+Using multiple APIs for animations and such the aim is to create a SMASHING app.